 ASCII Image and Video Renderer

-I recently made a project where with Python that converts images and videos into ASCII art directly in your terminal.
+I recently made a project with Python that converts images and videos into ASCII art directly in your terminal.
 So I decided to write about it; I’ll explain what ASCII art is, how images work, and walk you through my code step by step.

 What is ASCII Art?